gunnarhaslinger/SMIME-OpenSSL-CA/README.md

 You get fully working .p12 Files (.p12 = PKCS#12 = .pfx) to Import your S/MIME-Certificate into Certificate-Store with one click (CA already included).

-In addition you get a nice [User-Manual / Documentation](Manual (German) - SMIME-CA Nutzungsanleitung und technische Infos.pdf) with Screenshots (in German Language).
+In addition you get a nice [User-Manual / Documentation](Manual%20(German)%20-%20SMIME-CA%20Nutzungsanleitung%20und%20technische%20Infos.pdf) with Screenshots (in German Language).

 Folder-Structure
 * CA ...
 Folder contains the generated CA